MaciejGawel/strangler/overview.md

 red) on a very simple application.
 Mainly, you will:

 1. Deploy legacy monolith application in Docker container.
-1. Deploy [Netflix Open Source Software][2] (Netflix OSS)
+1. Deploy services
-  - Eureka - service discovery
+  - Edge server
-  - Zuul - gateway proxy
+  - Service registry (Eureka)
-  - Zipkin - request tracing
+  - Request tracing (Zipkin)
 1. Break monolith into several microservices
 1. Strangle legacy application with new microservices deployed in Docker